 Rep. Ball was designed to give keen junior basketballers an opportunity to participate at a more competitive level than the domestic Saturday afternoon / night competitions.
 By competing against composite teams from other Associations within Victoria and, in particular, the Metropolitan and semi-urban areas.

 There are currently three levels of competition within “Rep. Ball”

 Rep. Ball is a learning curve and takes the new players coming into the competition time to get used to the “pressure on the ball” type of game and tougher defense. but it is still a game and one which junior players should enjoy.

-The Victorian Championships is the highest level junior players in Victoria can aspire to.
-These teams are involved in more travelling around Melbourne than;
+The Victorian Championships (VC) is the highest level junior players in Victoria can aspire to.
+These teams are involved in more travelling around Melbourne & Regional towns in Vic;

-Victorian Junior League [the second level] These Junior league divisions are not regionalised.
-Games are being played within the Metropolitan area.
-And;
+Victorian Junior League [VJL1 to VJL7].
+These Junior league divisions are not regionalised.
+Games are being played within the Metropolitan area & Geelong;

 One of the most frequently questions asked is the “Age” grouping – junior basketballers playing representative basketball